 Introduction: “English is the window through which you can see the outer world”, said Jawaharlal Nehru, the first Prime Minister and one of the greatest statesmen of India.
-Communication skill is the gateway into the globalised world, and language has become the distinguishing feature to connect human beings with others.
+Communication skill is the gateway into the globalized world, and language has become the distinguishing feature to connect human beings with others.

 Krishna Menon, Jawaharlal Nehru’s hand-picked Defence Minister, was asked by a journalist a small question, “Sir, what is the secret of your good English?”
 Krishna Menon responded, “You people picked up, but I have learned English.”

 Listening Skills: Listening skills commence at birth, and as the child grows, she starts listening and hearing what others speak.
-Understanding the words, phrases and sentences in context is gradually improved.
+Understanding the words, phrases, and sentences in context is gradually improved.

 Following the direction given orally, instructions and commands, adhering to simple narratives and descriptions grasping a speaker’s substance and core idea are imminent for a more significant and broader understanding.